vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 ```

 That way you get the best of both worlds.
 You encapsulate related tests in their representative groups while keeping things focused and at a decent size.
-For users very new to Ruby land, I should mention that that `#` simply refernces an instance method while the dot `.` is reserved for class methods.
+For users very new to Ruby land, I should mention that that `#` simply references an instance method while the dot `.` is reserved for class methods.
 Because they are inside of strings, they have no technical implications here but they signal your intent to other developers and your future self.
-Don’t forget the comma after the class name, won’t work without it!
-In a minute, when you get to `expect` I’ll show you why this approach is super convenient.
+Don’t forget the comma after the class name—it won’t work without it!
+In a minute, when we get to `expect` I’ll show you why this approach is super convenient.

 + `it`